 Staying fit, losing weight and toning up are noble and worthwhile pursuits, but for the man who decides to turn it up a few notches, figuring out where to start can be frustrating as all hell.
 One of the most confusing topics for the beginner is choosing the correct bodybuilding supplements.

 Besides certain fundamental aspects like eating a proper diet, getting plenty of water, exercising correctly, and dedication, supplements can be some of the most important tools in a bodybuilder’s arsenal.
 They ensure that you’ll gain an edge and maximize your workouts so that every ounce of effort you put in counts.

-If you’re a little unsure about where to start, I’ve made a list of what I feel are the basic, bodybuilding supplements that beginners should consider using.
+If you’re a little unsure about where to start, here’s a list of what I feel are the basic, fundamental bodybuilding supplements that beginners should consider using.